RidwanAz/Darey.io_Devops_Project/LAMP_Stack_Implementation/LAMP.md

 # Getting Started With LAMP Stack

-#### Step 1: Launch Ubuntu Instance and SSH Into From Your Terminal
+#### Step 1: Launch an Ubuntu Instance on AWS Console and SSH Into From Your Terminal

 **i.
 Sign in to your AWS account**